Headway App Review: Is It Really Worth Your Time and Money? [2026]

 Personally, I typically read book summaries on my phone, so this is not an issue for me.
 But if you plan to read frequently on your laptop, you might wanna check out alternative book summary apps such as Shortform or Blinkist — they both have a fully functional desktop interface.
 In the section Research Day #5: Headway App Alternatives we will dive deep into these alternative apps!

-I talked to the team at Headway and they agreed to give us a 51% discount (or even higher, depending on additional discounts they might be running at the time) by taking the 3-minute quiz and signing up with this link!
+I talked to the team at Headway and they agreed to give us a 60% discount by taking the 3-minute quiz and signing up with this link!
 (Or if you’d rather skip the quiz, you can claim the same discount here!)

 2. Research Day #2: Beyond Book Summaries

-Beyond book summaries, the Headway App offers two services: Collections and Challenges.
+Beyond book summaries, the Headway App offers four services:

 2.1 Collections